JHU-PL-Lab/www-pl-lab/projects/big-bang/big-bang.md

   [Implementation](https://github.com/JHU-PL-Lab/odefa-proof-of-concept).
   Draft, October 2015.

+  Abstract

+  : We explore a novel approach to higher-order program analysis which combines
+    lazy data propagation with ideas from optimal lambda-reduction to produce a different form of program analysis.
+This analysis produces _only_ a control-flow graph; we derive all other information (e.g. values of variables) directly from this graph.
+The resulting analysis is flow- and context-sensitive with a provable polynomial-time bound.
+The analysis is formalized and proved correct and terminating, and an initial implementation is described.

 - Pottayil Harisanker Menon, Zachary Palmer, Alexander Rozenshteyn, Scott Smith.
 [Types for Flexible Objects](/projects/big-bang/papers/types-for-flexible-objects.pdf), Asian Symposium on Programming Languages and Systems.
 Singapore, November